Analysis | How Onetime Crypto Titan Do Kwon Became a Fugitive

-South Korean Do Kwon presided over one of the biggest busts ever seen in the volatile cryptocurrency sector.
+South Korean Do Kwon presided over one of the biggest busts ever in the volatile crypto sector.
 His Terraform Labs Pte created the TerraUSD stablecoin, which was meant to have a constant $1 value via a complex mix of algorithms and trader incentives involving a sister token, Luna.
-Their combined value soared past $60 billion until confidence in the ecosystem evaporated in May 2022, prompting investors to flee and leaving the tokens almost worthless.
+Their combined value soared past $60 billion until confidence in the system evaporated in May 2022, prompting investors to flee and denuding the tokens of value.
 Kwon’s whereabouts became unclear four months later after South Korea issued an arrest warrant on allegations including breaches of capital-markets law.
-He denied any wrongdoing and tweeted that he isn’t “on the run.”
-But he became the subject of an Interpol red notice, and on March 23 authorities in Montenegro announced he’d been arrested there.
+He denied any wrongdoing or being “on the run.”
+But he became the subject of an Interpol red notice and was arrested in Montenegro in March 2023.
+The US, which charged him with fraud, and South Korea are seeking his extradition.

 1. Who is Do Kwon?